OverDEdge/Jumping-Jack-Flash/README.md

 ## Game Mechanics
 **Movement**

 Move left and right using the ARROW keys.
-Left and Riht Screen-wrap is implemented.
+Left and Right Screen-wrap is implemented.
 Jump using SPACE or UP key.
 Double jump is possible and holding jump key will cause jump to be higher.

 **Death**